functionally/mantis/ReadMe.md

 	Available commands:
 	  bech32-decode            Decode a Bech32 string.
 	  bech32-encode            Encode a Bech32 string.
-	  chain-scripts            Extract scripts used as transaction witnesses in the blockchain. fingerprint              Compute the Bech32 fingerprint of a token. info-address             Print information about addresses.
+	  chain-scripts            Download scripts used as transaction witnesses. fingerprint              Compute the Bech32 fingerprint of a token. info-address             Print information about addresses.
 	  info-tx                  Print contents of transaction files.